jayc-1111/block-whiteboard/important-notes-2.md

 ## Testing Checklist

 After making changes to section/bookmark handling:
-1. Create a card with bookmarks
+1. Create a file with bookmarks
-2. Expand the card
+2. Expand the file
 3. Save and collapse
 4. Expand again - verify bookmarks still there
 5. Collapse and expand a third time - verify bookmarks persist